 Minnesota's capital city has its own set of marquee trails on rivers and lakes.

-St. Paul, as usual, is overshadowed by its larger twin.
-But you’d never guess it from the throngs of bicyclists on the popular Gateway State Trail, on Summit Avenue through town and on the St. Paul Classic tour, started 12 years before the Minneapolis Bike Tour and the state’s largest.
+As usual, St. Paul is overshadowed by its larger twin.
+But youíd never guess it from the throngs of bicyclists on the popular Gateway State Trail, on Summit Avenue through town and on the St. Paul Classic tour, started 12 years before the Minneapolis Bike Tour and the stateís largest bike tour.

 Like Minneapolis, the capital city has paved trails around lakes, past historic landmarks and along the Mississippi.

 But it's only on the St. Paul side that bicyclists get to go by a giant snowman.

 Every September, thousands of cyclists are introduced to these trails on the St. Paul Classic, which connects the river to parkways around lakes Phalen and Como and, on the short route, to the Victorian mansions of Summit Avenue.